Burglary of an unoccupied conveyance is a fancy term for "car burglary."

 It means that somebody breaks into an unoccupied car with the intent of

-committing a crime inside of that car.
+committing a crime inside that car.

 Some of the crimes committed inside a car may be